 If you need help figuring out how to invest and how to do it on your own, check out our article on investing for beginners.

 I hope that answers all of your questions about investing!
-If you have any more, feel free to leave a comment, and don't forget to check out our free masterclass, Think Like an Investor, where our Dow Janes co-founder Laurie-Anne explains how she went from being $40,000 in debt to making thousands from her investments every month.
+If you have any more, feel free to leave a comment, and don't forget to check out our free masterclass, Master Your Money, where our Dow Janes co-founder Laurie-Anne explains how she went from being $40,000 in debt to making thousands from her investments every month.

 A Weekly Sip of Our Best Advice